plasmoapp/pv-docs/docs/server/installing/index.md

 ### DDoS Protection

-By default, Plasmo Voice won't work with TCP Shield, NeoProtect, or a similar proxy service.
+By default, Plasmo Voice won't work with TCPShield, NeoProtect, or a similar proxy service.

-It's still possible to make it work, but you need to set up a separate UDP Proxy.
+It's still possible to make it work, but you need to use appropriate plan or set up a separate UDP Proxy.

 Read: [DDoS Protection Setup](/docs/server/udp-proxy/)